What's available for you

 Students from other U.S. states

 Most undergraduates from other states, or whose parents live outside of California, pay nonresident supplemental tuition for the entire time they are enrolled at UC.
-The nonresident supplemental tuition adds an additional $22,878 to a student’s cost of attendance each year.
-Very limited financial aid is available to help cover this extra cost – mostly, loans.
-Make sure to file a FAFSA and consider how you'll cover this cost.
+The nonresident supplemental tuition adds an additional $26,682 to a student’s cost of attendance for the 2017–18 year.
+UC will help you receive any federal financial aid for which you are eligible, but very limited UC financial aid is available to help cover the cost of your education.

 Note: If you’re from another U.S. state, but you attended and graduated from a California high school, you may be exempt from the nonresident supplemental tuition under AB 540.

 Most international undergraduates pay nonresident supplemental tuition for the entire time they are enrolled at UC.
-The nonresident supplemental tuition adds an additional $22,878 to a student’s cost of attendance each year.
+The nonresident supplemental tuition adds an additional $26,682 to a student’s cost of attendance for the 2017–18 year.

 International students are generally ineligible for student loans and are eligible for very few scholarships.